EncyclopediaRed/btcamp-87826/content/careers.md

     background_image: /images/leaf-light-grey.svg
     headline: Current Openings
     subtitle: >
      We are in the hitoric downtown of Blacksburg in southwest Virginia.
 It is rated among the best place to live, study and work in the country.
-In the middle of the New River valley, it is between the Blue Ridge and the
+In the middle of the New River valley, it is between the Blue Ridge and the Allegha